dinap18/twitter/README.md

 # Dina-Twitter (twitter)

-A Cross-Platrom Twitter Clone created with Quasar Framework, VueJS & Firebase.
+Twitter Clone created with Quasar Framework, VueJS & Firebase.
 Users can add new tweets, delete old tweets, and like tweets.

 ## Install the dependencies
 ```bash